deepcode-ai/deepcode-engine-node/README.md

 ### List available codemods

-The `list` command can be used to list all codemods available in the [Codemod Registry](https://github.com/deepcode-ai/codemod-registry).
+The `list` command can be used to list all codemods available in the [Deepcode Registry](https://github.com/deepcode-ai/codemod-registry).

     deepcode list

 ### Sync registry

-The `syncRegistry` command can be used to sync local codemods with the public [Codemod Registry](https://github.com/deepcode-ai/codemod-registry).
+The `syncRegistry` command can be used to sync local codemods with the public [Deepcode Registry](https://github.com/deepcode-ai/codemod-registry).

     deepcode syncRegistry

 ### Generate codemod from file diff

-The `learn` command can be used to send the diff of the latest edited file to Codemod Studio and have it automatically build an explainable and debuggable codemod.
+The `learn` command can be used to send the diff of the latest edited file to Deepcode Studio and have it automatically build an explainable and debuggable codemod.

-After running this command, if any git diff exists, Deepcode will use the diff as before/after snippets in [Codemod Studio](https://codemod.studio).
+After running this command, if any git diff exists, Deepcode will use the diff as before/after snippets in [Deepcode Studio](https://codemod.studio).

     deepcode learn